velijv/FluCSS/README.md

 2. Find sun states for location via SunCalc js
 3. Calculate closest sun state for current time
 4. Add CSS class on any element based on closest sun state
+5. Use localStorage to prevent page flickering while navigating or reloading

 ## How to use it: